agraliozgur/LLM-RAG-Enterprise-Knowledge-Assistant/README.md

 # Enterprise-Knowledge-Assistant

 A **Retrieval-Augmented Generation (RAG)** system for answering corporate document queries using an LLM, with alignment for security and ethics, plus MLOps integrations.
+The models used in this project were intentionally chosen to not be excessively large.
+This ensures that the project can run on various systems, including CPU, GPU, or Apple's MPS for Silicon-based devices.
+For example, I successfully ran the large model on a 2023 M2 Pro MacBook.
+If a better GPU setup is available, larger language models (LLMs) can be utilized for more effective results.

+Despite working with over 1,000 data samples, I achieved impressive results in both alignment and retrieving relevant information.
+If necessary, the dataset can be expanded, the model can be changed, or the embedding extraction model can be replaced.
+The project is designed to efficiently retrieve information from documents using a Retrieval-Augmented Generation (RAG) pipeline.

+Additionally, a data flow pipeline can be implemented for future iterations, or you can contribute to the development of these features.
+This project supports directly reading various file types, extracting their text, storing them in a database, generating vector embeddings, and enabling queries with RAG.
+Furthermore, the LLM component has been aligned with proper policies and safeguards, making it ready for immediate use.

+Future work could include deploying this system as a service, from data collection to deployment.

 ---